CiteSpace: Visualizing Patterns and Trends in Scientific Literature

 Memory or RAM

-It is recommended that you should have at least 1024MB (=1GB) of memory on your computer.
+You should have at least 1024MB (=1GB) of memory on your computer.

 How to Use CiteSpace